CHUCK AHRENS: A LESSON FROM THE PAST ABOUT STRENGTH AND THE MODERN ACCEPTANCE OF HISTRIONIC PERSONALITY DISORDER

 - Bench Press – 560 or 570 x 1 (according to historian David P. Willoughby); 400 x 28 (per the same); 400 x 20 (according to Apr 1995 MILO)

-Like you, I want to know how Chuck trained just like most dogs want to know why humans get to eat delicious t-bones every night while they’re stuck eating crap scraped up off the floor, dried, mashed into little balls, injected with artificial flavors and scents, and then fed to them as “food.”
+Like you, I want to know how Chuck trained just like most dogs want to know why humans get to eat delicious T-bones every night while they’re stuck eating crap scraped up off the floor, dried, mashed into little balls, injected with artificial flavors and scents, and then fed to them as “food.”
 Well, just like I will never know why in the hell anyone would be so cruel as to feed their best friend like that, we will never know how Chuck Ahrens really trained, beyond hard and long as Ron Jeremy’s dong, and even more frequently than Ed Sheeran plays crappy music.
 Details on his workouts are hazy as your recollection of a bachelor party, but it was reported that his Ahrens’

 Of course, nothing Ahrens did was at a steady pace.
 Ahrens was a sprinter, not a marathon runner, and as such he would train in bursts followed by month long or more layoffs.
-As you can imagine, that meant that both his bodyweight and the weights he’d use in training had their ups and downs, although he generally didn’t see much of a concomitant dropoff with his training weights as his bodyweight.
+As you can imagine, that meant that both his bodyweight and the weights he’d use in training had their ups and downs, although he generally didn’t see much of a concomitant drop-off with his training weights as his bodyweight.
 His secret?
 He treated the weights like their name was Deebo and he was Smokey in the movie Friday- he had mind control over that ish.
-That is how he forced the weights to constantly increase, in spite of whatever setbacks he might have had, and make everyone look like his punk bitch in doing so.
+That is how he forced the weights to constantly increase, despite whatever setbacks he might have had, and make everyone look like his punk bitch in doing so.

 To forestall the inevitable “‘mind control’ is an obvious euphemism for ‘steroids'”, I’ll remind you people that I’ve never dissembled about steroid use- the man was not on gear.
 Ahrens’ opinion of steroids, in the words of his lifting partner: